RodrigoZepeda/mpx/README.md

 ## Data

 Data is downloaded from the weekly reports by the Epidemiology Directorate (Dirección General de Epidemiología).
-It is parsed in `Python` and is available as `MPX_reporte_dge.csv`.
+It is parsed in `Python` and is available as `data/MPX_DGE.csv`.

 ![Casos acumulados de viruela símica en México por entidad](images/Monkeypox_Mx_DGE.png)